-- This includes, but is not limited to, familiarity with data structures and types, algorithmic thinking, and the ability to write functions, read and write data, and create plots with limited consultation of reference material.
+- This includes, but is not limited to, familiarity with data structures and types, designing algorithms to solve problems, and the ability to write functions, read and write data, and create plots with limited consultation of reference material.

 Applicants to the 48-Credit MBI program must hold an undergraduate degree.
 Undergraduate degree programs that prepare applicants for the MBI program include but are not limited to:

 Applicants are not eligible for the 48-Credit MBI program if they already hold a doctoral-level degree.
 Potential applicants who hold a doctoral-level degree should apply to the Accelerated MBI program.

 International student applicants for whom English is not their native language must demonstrate English Language Proficiency by meeting one of the following requirements:

 - Hold a Bachelor's or Master's Degree from an accredited institution where English is the language of instruction.

 - Obtain a score of 103 or higher on the TOEFL exam.